In Gaza, the Monitor’s writer isn’t just reporting the story – she’s living it

 I often see things I want to describe and write about, but the blank page daunts me.
 I type out my thoughts, and then delete them.
 I’m not sure to whom I’m writing, or why.

 As I finished this letter, the Israeli army’s spokesperson issued an order that my family should evacuate our home.
 The military is shrinking the “safe zone” to a sliver of the Al-Mawasi beach; my neighborhood will be a center of military operations.
-Each of us grabbed what bags we had at the ready and scattered.
+Each of us grabbed what bags we had at the ready and scattered: to Al-Mawasi, to Khan Yunis, to the other side of Deir al-Balah.
+My father insisted that he stay behind.
 Even as I sit here trying to figure out what to do next, the Israeli military keeps calling me with the same recorded message: “Evacuate.
 Go to Mawasi.”

 But we have no tent to pitch on Al-Mawasi’s sand dunes, and anyway there is no room there for more tents.
 I feel like a character in a war story: Everyone is waiting to see if I will survive.